• Skip to primary navigation

 Why blind bake crusts

 • For some pies, it is necessary to partially bake the pie crust before adding the filling.
-For that, you will use this technique, but just bake the crust for less time.
+You will use this technique, but just bake the crust for less time.

-The goal is to create that perfect golden-brown crust that holds it shape
+The goal is to create that perfect golden-brown crust that holds its shape

 • Pick a pie plate that has a lip around the edges so the pie crust has something to adhere to